bark-community/bark-token-program/README.md

 ### Harvest Withheld Fees to Fee Account

-- Transfers withheld fees to the fee account.
+- Transfers withheld fees to the fee (Treasury) account.

 ### Distribute BARK to Multiple Accounts